Advertiser Disclosure

 KOHO Mastercard vs. Wealthsimple Cash: Cash Back Rewards

-With the regular KOHO Mastercard, you earn competitive cash back on most purchases.
-The KOHO app also features several retailers with cash back offers of up to 10%.
+With the regular KOHO Mastercard, you earn up to 5% cash back on purchases.

 KOHO vs. Wealthsimple Prepaid Cards: Credit Building